betaflight/betaflight.com/docs/wiki/guides/current/VTX-Tables.md

 If the VTX can be turned off then POWER 0 will turn off the VTX and POWER 1 will set the VTX into it's lowest power output.
 If the VTX cannot be turned off then POWER 0 will set the VTX into it's lowest power output.

-Some videotransmitters have restrictions on its usage.
+Some video transmitters have restrictions on their usage.
 For example, SmartAudio V1.0 and V2.0 devices can only enter pitmode on power-up.
 Betaflight can make the these devices leave pitmode, but not enter it.